RandomStudio/rsoss/README.md

 Some guidelines and best practices.

+**IMPORTANT DISCLAIMER: THIS DOCUMENT IS A DRAFT (WORK IN PROGRESS) AND DOES NOT CURRENTLY SIGNIFY OFFICIAL COMPANY POLICY.
+IT IS AN EXPLORATION OF POLICIES AND BEST PRACTICES UNDER DEVELOPMENT.**

 ## Forking public repos (not our own)
 When forking a project to improve/contribute, members (with repo create privileges) should see the option to fork either to their private account or to the Organization: